-Prior to joining IREX’s management team, Evan successfully led the USAID Strengthening Media Systems project in Serbia (2018-2022), and launched the current five-year USAID and Sida-funded Mediji.Inovacije contract.
-He previously managed the Novateca program in Moldova (2011-2018), a seven-year project funded by the Bill & Melinda Gates Foundation that provided Moldovan citizens with access to relevant information and locally tailored services through a network of more than 1,000 modernized public libraries countrywide.
+Before transitioning to the IREX home office, Evan successfully led the USAID Strengthening Media Systems project in Serbia (2018-2022) and launched the five-year USAID and Sida-funded Mediji.Inovacije contract, which have helped independent media outlets bring in over $1 million in new revenue through improved data usage, focused digitalization strategies, audience-based funding models, partnerships and alternative revenue streams.
+He also managed the Novateca program in Moldova (2011-2018), a seven-year project funded by the Bill & Melinda Gates Foundation that provided Moldovan citizens with access to relevant information and locally tailored services through a network of more than 1,000 modernized public libraries countrywide.

 Evan previously served as NATO’s Liaison Officer to Central Asia, facilitating partnerships, projects and political dialogue between NATO and the five Central Asian former-Soviet republics.
-He also spent four years at the OSCE mission in Turkmenistan as Project Coordinator, where he helped develop and manage over 100 projects addressing security, economic and community development.
+He also spent four years at the OSCE mission in Turkmenistan as Project Coordinator, where he developed and managed over 100 projects addressing security, economic and community development.

-Evan received a MA in Law and Diplomacy from the Fletcher School at Tufts University, a BA in English from Boston University, and served as US Peace Corps volunteer in Turkmenistan (1997-1999).
+Evan received a MA in Law and Diplomacy from the Fletcher School at Tufts University, a BA in English from Boston University, and served as US Peace Corps volunteer in Turkmenistan.